-Controlling Physical Systems
+1. Controlling Physical Systems

-0.1 Introduction
+1.1 Introduction

 Computer programmers are accustomed to instructions that operate instantaneously and reliably.
 Both assumptions fail when writing code that controls a physical system.
-In this tutorial we will take the first steps towards writing programs that can reliably control physical systems in an unpredictable world.
+In this chapter we will take the first steps towards writing programs that can reliably control physical systems in an unpredictable world.

-0.2 Open Loop Control
+1.2 Open Loop Control

-Consider the problem of programming a controller for the self-driving locomotive in Figure 1.
+Consider the problem of programming a controller for the self-driving locomotive in Figure 1.1.
 In this figure x indicates the starting position of the locomotive and g indicates the goal location.